snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-duplicates/index.md

 ```

 The e-commerce, web, and mobile packages perform de-duplication on both `event_id`'s and `page/screen_view_id`'s, in the base and page/screen views modules respectively.
 The normalize package only de-dupes on `event_id`.
 The de-duplication method for Redshift & Postgres is different to BigQuery, Snowflake, & Databricks due to their federated table design.
-The key difference between the two methodologies is that for Redshift and Postgres an `event_id` may be removed entirely during de-duplication, where as for BigQuery & Snowflake we keep all `event_id`'s.
 See below for a detailed explanation.

 ## Redshift & Postgres
 Using `event_id` de-duplication as an example, for duplicates we:

 - Keep the first row per `event_id` ordered by `collector_tstamp` i.e. the earliest occurring row.

-- If there are multiple rows with the same `collector_tstamp`, *we discard the event all together*.
-This is done to avoid 1:many joins when joining on context tables such as the page view context.
+- If there are multiple rows with the same `collector_tstamp`, we remove the duplicate in an arbitrary fashion using row_number() window function (this has been handled differently in the past, please check the Changelog for details).
+- It is important to highlight that this poses a duplication risk on joining any context and self-describing event tables downstream.
+Please make sure you always remove duplicates when joining such tables do avoid one-to-many joins.
+We have provided a macro - `get_sde_or_context()` - for you to use for this purpose in the v0.14.0 snowplow-utils package.
+Check out the [package documentation](https://snowplow.github.io/dbt-snowplow-utils/#!/overview/snowplow_utils) on how to use it.

 The same methodology is applied to `page/screen_view_id`s, however we order by `derived_tstamp`.